angela-bi/Interactive-Lab-Hub/Final Project/README.md

 We used makeabox.io to create the designs for the base and buildings, which we exported to Illustrator and used Trotec to cut out acrylic and wood.
 This took a lot of trial and error---sometimes, makeabox.io made a box that didn't fit together, and sometimes we added the wrong material/thickness so it didn't completely cut out the designs.
 [Video of laser cutting](https://drive.google.com/file/d/1b2aTOYd5n_8dTt5-nXg4UEktvBCX7vKe/view?usp=sharing)

+In addition to being able to assemble individual buildings and the base, the design also had to involve fitting the acrylic buildings onto the wooden base.
+This also took some trial and error, because we had to modify the width of the holes cut in the base so that we were able to fit the acrylic buildings on top of the base.
+[Video of earlier prototype](https://drive.google.com/file/d/1vNrLCEC3M1uJeTkorbxCvN4FkjzVsQPe/view?usp=drive_link)

 ### Overview: Input (QR code) -> song information -> outputs (pi display, speakers, LED lights)

 This is how we broke down the process of input (QR code) to outputs (pi screen, speaker, lights):